303british.com

 As it comes from the box, the trigger needs some work.
 It has a gritty feel and a long pull.
 To be fair, it broke at 3 ¾ lb but should smooth out after a couple hundred shots.
 As with most Mausers, the open bolt is sloppy.
 It would also benefit from having the lug raceway polished to smooth the bolt travel.
 It feels rough when you work the bolt.

-As I said earlier, the walnut stock is solidly made and exhibits a good grain.
+As I said earlier, the stock is solidly made and exhibits a good grain.
 It is well designed, has a functional cheek piece so your face will align properly with the scope.
 It also comes to the shoulder quite naturally.
 The bluing is evenly applied and the metal parts fit together nicely.
 I was particularly taken with the steel trigger guard and magazine floor plate.
 There's a button on the right side forward of the trigger guard that releases the floor plate for easy unloading.

 Like any rifle, there are always a few features that could be improved, but don't let its small imperfections shy you away from buying one.
 This rifle is a lot of value for the money.
 In Canada, the mini Mauser retails for $700 to $750.